 When I worked with another organisation, I had the chance to meet frequently with Healthy Food For All and witnessed how effective it was in tackling the underlying issues of equality and bringing them to the fore.

 It brought issues to the table which Departments and others could then act on.
 I know that we now have a nutrition guide and a set of nutrition standards in respect of schools but something like Healthy Food for All was a way of tagging issues early on.
 An issue, for example, which is not widespread in Ireland but which is becoming more evident here and which is huge in the United States is that of food deserts.
 These are areas where it is increasingly hard for people to readily access good, nutritional food.
 In Ireland, now that we are moving towards a position where supermarkets to which one has to drive are the main source of food, with fewer local shops, we are beginning to see nascent food deserts here.
 Healthy Food for All was a very positive initiative which should be looked at again in this new frame, and reconsidered in the context of costing very little but producing very strong outcomes.

 The Vincentian Partnership for Social Justice has produced excellent research on the minimum essential standards of living in which it has costed, item by item, the things that people in different households and different family structures buy week after week, as part of its annual pre-budget submission.
 There might be really interesting learning there in terms of the decisions that people are making and sometimes have to make around their daily and weekly household food and nutrition.

-The next issue, about which I am very passionate, is cycling.
-I would have to slightly disagree with Senator Noone on this.
-I believe that cycling is good for one and does make a difference.
+The next issue, about which I am very passionate, is cycling, on which I would have to slightly disagree with Senator Noone.
+I believe cycling is good and does make a difference.